MohamedBeydoun/atlas/README.md

 $ atlas generate router <name> [options]
 ```
 NOTE: The user will have to manually choose the controller functions that go with each route by modifying the "CHANGE_ME" in the router file.
-User will also have to use the router in their app.ts.

 Arguments:
 * name: name of the router